 1. Falling from Heights

 Throughout the working day many people are required to operate at heights.
-This may involve working from scaffolding or ladders.
+This may involve working at height on scaffolding or ladders and stepladders.
 This is a high risk area and is the single main cause of workplace fatalities in the UK.
 As many as fifty people die every year and many more are injured through accidents when working at heights.

 It is essential that all staff required to work at heights have had the necessary health and safety training.
 This is an important way to educate staff and reduce risk.
 Providing the proper equipment is also important and this may include scaffolding rails, ladder supports and safety harnesses.
 You can find a number of online health and safety courses that deal with working at heights.